 Should I include the 12 key concepts in my essay?

 Yes, as much as you can, draw on the key concepts such as justification, evidence, perspective, bias, certainty, and objectivity within your arguments linking them to the title, and to the real-world examples you draw on.

 How do I ensure that my TOK essay reflects my own original thinking, and avoids plagiarism?

 Clearly attribute ideas and sources that are not your own, and strive to present original insights and interpretations supported by evidence and reasoning.
 See our point above on using ChatGPT – never view this as more than a tool to help you gather material for your essay, rather than a tool to write it for you.

 What are some common pitfalls to avoid when writing a TOK essay?

 Avoid oversimplifying complex issues, relying solely on personal opinion without justification, neglecting counter-arguments, veering off the question, and failing to include a consideration of different perspectives.

 How long do I have to write my essay?

 You’ll have 6 months from the time the prescribed titles are released, to the deadline date for uploading your essay to the IB.
 However, most schools will set their own deadline for completing the essay, so that everyone has plenty of time to complete your PPF, and upload it on time.
 Follow what your school tells you about this.

-The PPF (‘Planning and Progress Form’) is the document that you fill in to outline your discussions during the three essay .
-Although this is not directly assessed, it is an important part of demonstrating that you have approached the TOK essay in the right way.
-We discuss what should be included in the PPF on.
+The PPF (‘Planning and Progress Form’) is the document that you fill in to outline your discussions during the three essay.
+Although this is not directly assessed, it is an important part of demonstrating that you have approached the TOK essay in an ethical way, which is now particularly important in the era of ChatGPT.